notras/PowerVSConnectivity/README.md

 # PowerVSConnectivity from on-premise via VPN
-  <b>Establish connectivity on-premise to PowerVS via IBM Cloud Classic VSRX Gateway</b>
+  <b>Establishing connectivity from on-premise to PowerVS via IBM Cloud Classic VSRX Gateway</b>

 We will realize follwing scenario described in IBM Cloud Documentation (https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#network-reference-architecture-privateipsec)
-This is very common scenario and it can be used like general guide for connectivity with IBM Cloud via Ipsec VPN using Juniper VSRX Gateway Appliance.
+This is very common scenario and it could be useful like general guide for connectivity with IBM Cloud via Ipsec VPN using Juniper VSRX Gateway Appliance in advance to IBM Cloud documentaion.
-In many situations need Private connectivity from on-Premise environment to Cloud Resources, less expensive option is VPN.
+In many situations need Private connectivity from on-Premise environment to Cloud Resources, the ess expensive option is VPN.
 IBM cloud have different zones like modern MZR, classic infrastructure and Power VS colo.
-From network perspective need additional actions to interconnect it from one to each other, which is possible via Transit Gateway (TGW) and via Gateway appliance deployed in Classic infrastructure.
+From network perspective need additional actions to interconnect this services inside IBM Cloud from one to each other, which is possible via Transit Gateway (TGW) and via Gateway appliance deployed in Classic infrastructure.

-In our cases, main objective was to establish bi-directional connectivity from client on-premise location to PowerVS colo.
+In our case the main objective was to establish bi-directional VPN connectivity from client on-premise location to PowerVS colo.
-It is possible via two options
+It is possible at least via two options
  1. On-Premise GW -VPN GW in VPC + TGW via GRE to PowerVS cloud connection
  2. On-Premise GW - GW appliance + GRE via Power VS cloud connection

 <strong>Option 1</strong>
 <p>limitations:</p>

-   1. Need to enable NAT-T on on-premise Gatewey because it is actual limitation of VPC VPN GW
+   1. Need to enable NAT-T on on-premise Gateway because it is actual limitation of VPC VPN GW (https://cloud.ibm.com/docs/vpc?topic=vpc-vpn-limitations)
    2. Not full control of VPN tunnel from log perspective and necessary settings

  <p>benefits:</p>